dheepakg/dheepakg.github.io/_posts/2020-02-23-hdfs-file-formats.md

 I've been working with Big data since 2017.
 As I'm from data warehousing background, it was easier for me to understand what's what, and build an analogy between DWH & big data frameworks.
 However, the various file formats used in HDFS always caught me off guard.

 In DWH, I never considered how the files are stored in DB, it's managed by the database, maybe DBA might know how its done at the backend, as a DB developer it never bothered me.
-However, in HDFS we have several types of formats to choose from - _Avro, ORC & Parquet._
+However, in HDFS we have several types of formats to choose from - _Avro, ORC & Parquet._ The best way to understand something is to spend time with it.
+So, decided to see how the different files behave for same data.

 To see the performance of the file formats, I decided to load the same data in different formats.
 Identifying the dataset to work with took lots of time.
 While looking for the data came across a wonderful article to discover free dataset for data science related purpose in [Dataquest's blog](https://www.dataquest.io/blog/free-datasets-for-projects/).
 I was looking for a csv file with approximately 1 GB of size.
 I couldn't finalize on the dataset and then my friend suggested [movie lens data](http://files.grouplens.org/datasets/movielens/).
 Size wise its not close to my requirement, but 500+ MB is good enough.